billyvollman/yoga-fails/README.md

-Creating my first CRUD web app using Ruby and Sinatra.
+Creating my first CRUD web app using Ruby and Sinatra..

 Website will be about **Yoga Fails**.